Clarification of competition rules is helpful, but not a panacea for lower prices of prescription drugs

-The guideline has some impact on the effectiveness of price negotiations of oligopoly and monopoly drugs
+The guideline had some impact on the effectiveness of price negotiations of oligopoly and monopoly drugs

-- For oligopoly drugs, the guideline has led to a new dynamic in the procurement of prescription drugs as a new national procurement organization was created – the NFU / NVZ / ZN1 procurement organization.
-However, the collaboration within this national procurement organization of hospitals and health insurers was complex, which reduced its effectiveness and implementation power.
+- For oligopoly drugs, the guideline has led to a new dynamic in the procurement of prescription drugs as a new national procurement organisation was created.
+However, the collaboration within this national procurement organisation of hospitals and health insurers was complex, which reduced its effectiveness and implementation power.

 - For monopoly drugs, the guideline contributed to lower friction costs and possibly to some price reduction, as health insurers took a (certain) position collectively in the procurement of these drugs.

 - Although the guideline does relate to drugs in competition, it has had no impact on the procurement of these drugs.
-Joint procurement organizations of hospitals that purchase these drugs among others, were created several decades before the publication of the guideline in 2016.
-Its publication has not resulted in an increase of scale or aggregation of these procurement organizations.
+Joint procurement organisations of hospitals that purchase these drugs among others, were created several decades before the publication of the guideline in 2016.
+Its publication has not resulted in an increase of scale or aggregation of these procurement organisations.

 ACM can further strengthen purchasing power, also for medical devices

-Refining the guideline for procuring prescription drugs for MSC can further strengthen its effect on purchasing power to some extent.
+Refining the guideline for purchasing in-hospital prescription drugs can further strengthen its effect on purchasing power to some extent.
 Expanding the safe harbor - within the limits of competition rules - can reduce the reluctance for collective procurement.
-The safe harbor could, for example, be expanded by describing the permitted options and topics for information sharing between parties in a procurement organization.
-In addition, it could be expanded by describing the permitted possibilities for stricter admission criteria for procurement organizations for the benefit of strengthening their implementation power.
+The safe harbor could, for example, be expanded by describing the permitted options and topics for information sharing between parties in a procurement organisation.
+In addition, it could be expanded by describing the permitted possibilities for stricter admission criteria for procurement organisations for the benefit of strengthening their implementation power.